MobilityData/gtfs-validator/RULES.md

 <a name="EqualShapeDistanceNotice"/>

-When sorted by `shape.shape_pt_sequence`, two consecutive shape points must not have equal values for `shape_dist_traveled` if their GPS coordinates are the same.
+When sorted by `shape.shape_pt_sequence`, two consecutive shape points must not have equal values for `shape_dist_traveled` if their GPS coordinates are more than 1 meter away .

 ##### References:
 * [shapes.txt specification](https://gtfs.org/reference/static#shapestxt)